k8ssandra/management-api-for-apache-cassandra/README.md

-# Management API for Apache Cassandra
+# Management API for Apache Cassandra&reg;

 ![Java CI](https://github.com/datastax/management-api-for-apache-cassandra/workflows/Java%20CI/badge.svg)
 ![Docker Release](https://github.com/datastax/management-api-for-apache-cassandra/workflows/Docker%20Release/badge.svg)
 ## Introduction

-   Cassandra operations have historically been command line driven.
+   Cassandra&reg; operations have historically been command line driven.
-   The management of operational tools for Apache Cassandra have been mostly outsourced to teams who manage their specific environments.
+   The management of operational tools for Apache Cassandra&reg; have been mostly outsourced to teams who manage their specific environments.

    The result is a fragmented and tribal set of best practices, workarounds, and edge cases.

-   The Management API is a sidecar service layer that attempts to build a well supported set of operational actions on Cassandra nodes that can be administered centrally.
+   The Management API is a sidecar service layer that attempts to build a well supported set of operational actions on Cassandra&reg; nodes that can be administered centrally.
-   It currently works with official [Apache Cassandra](https://cassandra.apache.org) 3.11.x an 4.0 via a drop in java agent.
+   It currently works with official [Apache Cassandra&reg;](https://cassandra.apache.org) 3.11.x an 4.0 via a drop in java agent.

    * Lifecycle Management